Shadow Mountain House

 4,672 sf plus 622 sf deck

-Our second design goal was to unify the angular form emphasizing predominant views as a singular volume.
+A second design goal was to unify the angular form, emphasizing predominant views within a singular volume.
 Standing seam metal siding was used as the building’s skin for its ability to be applied on both vertical and horizontal surfaces.
-The building skin was pulled and stretched around each picture window, creating apertures, which provide strong emphasis around each of these openings.
-Stucco was used on the exterior of the main level as a subdued, monolithic base that recedes from the expressive, upper level.
+The building skin was pulled and stretched, creating aperture-style picture windows that strongly emphasize each opening.
+Stucco was used on the exterior of the main level as a subdued, monolithic base that recedes from the expressive upper level.

-One of the design challenges was ensuring that the views were the primary focal points from the interior of the home.
+Ensuring that the views were the primary focal points from the interior of the home was a singular challenge.
 In a compact footprint, essential programmatic elements vie for attention compositionally.
-A neutral palette of plaster, white oak and minimal detailing was used to not divert attention from the views.
-Glass guardrails on the stairs were chosen to allow for more natural light to filter uninhibited to the lower levels and for their transparency.
-Another design challenge was the detailing required for the unique angles driven by the apertures.
-Rainscreen cladding techniques and internal gutters were employed at apertures to use the standing seam metal siding consistently around the openings.
+So as not to divert attention from the views, a neutral palette of plaster, white oak and minimal detailing was chosen.
+Glass guardrails on the stairs were selected to allow for more natural light to filter uninhibited to the lower levels and for the transparency they provided.
+Another design challenge was the detailing required for the unique angles driven by the aperture windows.
+Rainscreen cladding techniques and internal gutters were employed so that the standing seam metal was siding used consistently around the openings.

-The furnishings palette was used to explore the owner’s love of embracing bold colors in their home.
+Inside, the furnishings palette was devised to help explore and embrace the owner’s love of bold colors.
 Each level was provided a central color on which an analogous color palette was developed.
-The lower level is purple, main floor is blue and the upper level is green.
+Accordingly, the lower level is purple, the main floor is blue and the upper level is green.
 Green was chosen for the upper level to pull the rich greens of the surrounding forested views inside.
-The artwork is bold and expressive, and provided with locations within the residence that allow them to be celebrated independently of the views.
+Throughout the home, bold and expressive artwork was located in areas that allow them to be celebrated independently of the views.